oxygenxml/dita-ot-3x-plugin/README.md

 ---------------------
 Copyright 2018 Syncro Soft SRL.

-This project is licensed under [Apache License 2.0](https://github.com/oxygenxml/dita-ot-3x-plugin/blob/master/LICENSE)
+This Plug-In is part of the Oxygen XML Software and, as such, is part of the License Agreement governing the Oxygen XML Software.